SovereignCloudStack/k8s-cluster-api-provider/doc/continuous-integration.md

   - It ensures that any PR update invalidates a previous successful e2e test
   - It removes `successful-e2e-quick-test` label from the PR

+- `periodic-daily`
+  - This pipeline runs jobs daily at 3AM
+  - It executes `k8s-cluster-api-provider-e2e-conformance-daily` job
+  - The job overrides the `git_reference` variable to ensure that the e2e conformance testing is executed on a specific tag

 ## Jobs

 This section describes Zuul jobs defined within the k8s-cluster-api-provider project and linked in the above pipelines.